 - The Foresight Centre started publishing surveys of the impact of the virus crisis on economic sectors on 17 November.
 On 5 December, the Centre will publish a short summary on agriculture, forestry, and fishing.

-- The Foresight Centre will publish the report “The Impact of the Virus Crisis on Economy.
+- The Foresight Centre will publish the report “The Impact of the Virus Crisis on the Estonian Economy.
 Scenarios up to 2030” on 8 December.

 - The calculations and figures of the surveys use the data of Statistics Estonia.
 The descriptions of development perspectives are based on interviews with representatives of sectoral associations and the focus group interviews conducted in cooperation with the research group of the Estonian Qualifications Authority OSKA.
 The Foresight Centre will present the scenarios for exiting the virus crisis on 8 December.
 Read more: riigikogu.ee/en/foresight/covid19/.